 - The installation must meet all applicable codes and be permanently installed according to the instructions supplied with the air handler including electrical supply and duct work. - The air handler must be controlled by a properly installed thermostat that complies with the current provisions of the NEC (ANSI/NFPA 70) and all applicable codes having jurisdiction.
 Thermostat connections must be made in accordance with instructions supplied with the air handler and thermostat.
-See pages 11 - 12. - The installation must include a properly installed filter in the return air system with no by-pass air.
-The filter must be inspected frequently and replaced when necessary. - Return air must be supplied unrestricted and located such that dust and gases from construction activity are not introduced into the circulating air system. - Before occupying the structure: The filter must be replaced or cleaned, the duct work must be inspected and cleaned of any construction debris, and the air handler must be cleaned and/or repaired if found to be dirty, damaged, or malfunctioning in any way by a qualified HVAC technician.
-The air handler shall be inspected and approved by applicable local authority even if this requires redundant inspections.
+See page 11 & page 12. - The installation must include a properly installed filter in the return air system with no by-pass air.
+The filter must be inspected frequently and replaced when necessary. - Return air must be supplied unrestricted and located such that dust and gases from construction activity are not introduced into the circulating air system.